pocketjoso/penthouse/README.md

 #### Usage

-Require as normal and execute with a callback
+Require as normal and execute with a callback:

 ```
 var penthouse = require('penthouse'),